milan-m-antony/CacheSim_Project_Team_10/README.md

 - **No Choice**: Replacement is automatic based on mapping
 - **Fast Lookup**: Only one cache line needs to be checked
 - **Conflict Misses**: Multiple blocks competing for same line
+- **Low Cost**: It is a low cost technique as it requires minimal hardware

 ### Advantages of Direct Mapping
 - Blazing fast lookup (O(1))